 2. Character Dining Experiences

-If your child is desperate to have a meal with a Disney character, do yourself a favor and book your reservation in advance.
+If your child wants to have a meal with a Disney character, do yourself a favor and book your reservation in advance.
 Go to the Disney World website where Disney has a stream lined reservation process.
 You can select the time, date and location of your meal.
 Resort guests can reserve 180 days in advance of their arrival date and book up to 10 days of Advance Dining Reservations.
 When dining at Disney, it is extremely helpful to plan any sit down meals in advance or you may find yourself scrambling when the kids are screaming for dinner.

 3. Staying On Property Versus Staying Off Property

-If you do stay at a Disney hotel you have complimentary transportation to and from the airport (saving money on a rental car and parking fees), early access to FastPass + (choosing the attractions you want to visit at each park), extended hours at the park, and Magic Bands which act not only as room keys, but a charge card on your wrist.
+If you choose to stay at a Disney hotel you have complimentary transportation to and from the airport and parks (saving money on a rental car and parking fees), early access to FastPass + (choosing the attractions you want to visit at each park), extended Magic Hours at the parks, and Magic Bands which act not only as room keys, but a charge card on your wrist.
 This could be a good or bad thing, I don’t think you can go wrong with either option.
 We’ve stayed at The Beach Club, The Grand Floridian, and Coronado Springs.
 Loved The Beach Club (and its sister property The Yacht Club) for its proximity to Epcot and swimming pool area.

 There are several apps to choose from (My Disney Experience and Disney World Lines come to mind), and we found these to be extremely helpful when planning our time at the parks.
-The app lists the majority of the rides and the approximate wait time for each.
+These apps list the majority of the rides and the approximate wait time for each.
 This eliminates the disappointment of walking halfway across the park only to find the ride you want has an hour long line.

-Disney allows you to bring your own snacks and you should take advantage of this.
+Disney allows you to bring your own snacks so take advantage of this.
 You can also bring a reusable water bottle and ask for complimentary ice water at any of the restaurants.
 This is very helpful if you have a child with allergies.
 (Although I will say, I have found the Disney parks to be fantastic when it comes to handling food allergies).
 We stock up with snacks at the grocery store once we arrive in Orlando so we don’t have to bring them on the plane.